 If you'd prefer to pre-book your taxi, then we recommend using FreeNow or Uber.
 Many Berlin taxi drivers are registered to these systems.
 Please note prices can vary between platforms so do check ahead of your journey for the best quote.

-Further information on transport to and from Berlin Brandenburg airport can be accessed on their website: https://ber.berlin-airport.de/en/orientation/getting-here accommodation providers, who will be happy about your finances which aren't answered in
+Further information on transport to and from Berlin Brandenburg Airport can be accessed on their website: https://ber.berlin-airport.de/ en/orientation/getting-here

 Accommodation guide